-Today, explore Briare, discovering the 19th-century Château de Trousse-Barrière, formerly an old farmhouse and bought by engineer Hugues Cosnier at the time of the construction of Briare's canal.
+Today, we take the charming tourist train through the village of Briare, seeing the 19th-century Château de Trousse-Barrière, an old farmhouse bought by engineer Hugues Cosnier at the time of the construction of Briare's canal.
 Later make a visit to Briare's Museum Conservatory, dedicated to the Loire Valley and its canals.
 Become immersed in the traditions of this proud canal-faring region as you learn about the development of boating on the Loire and the navigational techniques that sailors used to utilise.

 Following time at the museum continue cruising to Léré, a small town set amidst a popular farming area and by the banks of the Loire.